- Categories:

 National Black Barber Shop Appreciation Day FAQs

-What is the purpose of a barber shop?
+What is the significance of the Black barber shop today?

 National Black Barber Shop Appreciation Day Activities